MauveSoftware/provisionize/README.md

   project_id: "123456"
 ```

+An example how /etc/provisionize/template can look like can be found in `examples/template.xml`

 ### Running in Docker
 Assuming that your config file is located under /etc/provisionize/config.yml and we want to expose the gRPC port 1337: